gcoen/Functional-spreadsheet-CLI-REPL/README.md

 Some years ago (2009-2010) I had the idea of a functional spreadsheet.
 A spreadsheet where each cell contains a Lisp expression.

 I explored the idea and considered several different spreadsheets.
-Like Resolver One, which was mentioned to me by my friend Luciano Ramalho.
+Like Resolver One, which was mentioned to me by my friend Luciano Ramalho (author of Fluent Python).
 This is a spreadsheet which accepts Python programs in the cells.
 And which converts the spreadsheet in a Python program and vice-versa.
 Interesting.

 There are several other different spreadsheets.
 References in my blog (December 10, 2010):